muhammad-tamim/JavaScript-notes/README.md

 <h3 id="closure">Closure</h3>
-<p>A closure is a function that remembers the variables from its outer scope, even after that outer function has finished executing.</p>
+<p>A closure is a function technique that remembers the variables from its outer scope, even after that outer function has finished executing.</p>

 <h4>Closure Features</h4>
 <ul>